-The vast majority of attacks on INSPIRA HEALTH NETWORK originated geographically from the following Top 10 countries: United States, China, Netherlands, United Kingdom, Russian Federation, Republic of Korea, Japan, Ukraine, Iceland and Vietnam listed in order of frequency.
+The vast majority of attacks on INSPIRA HEALTH NETWORK originated geographically from the following Top 10 countries: United States, Netherlands, Republic Of Korea, Russian Federation, China, United Kingdom, Taiwan, Ukraine, Japan, Iceland listed in order of frequency.
 The attacks that we observed are happening to companies all around the world.
 Some results do not include location information that allows map plotting.